An Easy Way to Build an Arduino Powered Motion Sensor Alarm

 Have you ever wanted to build a project that had could detect the presence of a person in a room?
 If so, then you can do this very easily using the PIR (Passive Infra Red) Motion sensor.
 This Arduino motion sensor can detect the presence of a person in a room.
 Therefore, you can build projects such as burglar alarms and automated appliances.
 Attach this motion sensor along with an Arduino and place it in your room to build an intruder detection system.

 This tutorial will show you to interface a motion sensor with an Arduino and to use it to build a burglar alarm.
 This system detects the presence of an intruder in your room and sends a signal to the Arduino.
 The Arduino then creates an alarm sound using a buzzer to scare the intruder away.

-- Arduino or an Arduino clone board (freeduino), or make your own custom Arduino board with this tutorial.
+- Arduino or an Arduino clone board (freeduino), or you can make your own custom Arduino board.

 - PIR Motion Sensor.